The 53rd Annual Transmission & Substation Design & Operation Symposium

 Prior to joining LCRA, Wilson was executive director of the Texas Department of Transportation.
 Under the direction of the Texas Transportation Commission, he managed, directed and implemented TxDOT policies, programs and operating strategies.
 He also represented TxDOT before the Texas Legislature and other entities.
 Before joining TxDOT in 2011, Wilson served as senior vice president of Public Affairs and as a corporate officer for Luminant, Texas’ largest electric generation company.
 In 2007, then-Gov. Rick Perry appointed Wilson as Texas’ 106th Secretary of State.
 In that position, he was the chief elections officer and the chief international protocol officer for Texas.
 Wilson also served as chair of the Governor’s Competitiveness Council and on the Texas Border Security Council.

 Wilson previously served as the chair of the Board of Directors of the Austin Chamber of Commerce and as the chair of the chamber’s Opportunity Austin initiative, in addition to having served on the chamber’s executive committee.
 Wilson currently serves on the boards of the Large Public Power Council and Texas Public Power Association.
 Wilson has a Master of Business Administration from Southern Methodist University and a bachelor’s degree from Hardin-Simmons University.

-Attendee registration includes access to all conference activities, sessions, and meals.
+Attendee registration includes access to all conference sessions and workshops.

 Please note: Refunds are not permitted; however, you may transfer your registration to another person.
 The deadline to make a substitution is August 21, 2020.